 Another simple way to picture electric current is to compare the conducting path to a freight train.
 The cars of the train are like the free electrons in the conductor, and the locomotive is like the battery.

 When the locomotive starts the train moving it pulls suddenly against the first car.
 This slight motion takes the slack out of the couplers, car after car, down the line.
 Each car moves only a short distance, but the shock runs down the entire line of cars at very high speed.
 You can hear the shock better than you can see it.

 An electric current is like that shock wave.
 Each electron in the conductor moves only a short distance.
 But the effect at one end of the conductor produces an effect at the other end very quickly.

 Electric Current Movement

 The movement of electrons from atom to the atom is the same everywhere along a wire.
 The distribution does not change as the electrons move.
-When you disconnect the buttery, each atom is left with its proper number of electrons.
+If disconnect the battery, each atom left with its proper number of electrons.
 The number of electrons that came out of the wire at the positive terminal is exactly equal to the number that entered the wire at negative terminal.